facebookresearch/House3D/INSTRUCTION.md

 ## Installation:

-1. Compile the renderer and confirm it works, see [renderer/README.md](renderer/README.md) for compilation details.
+1. Compile the renderer and confirm it works, see [renderer/README.md](renderer) for compilation details.

-2. Add `/path/to/House3DRepo` to `PYTHONPATH`.
-Alternatively, do `pip install --user .` to install House3D.
+2. To be able to `import House3D`, add `/path/to/House3DRepo` to `PYTHONPATH`.
+Alternatively, run `pip install --user .`.

 ## Usage